 Large Print Guides

-Large print guides for selected exhibitions and visitor guides and floor plans are at the Museum through the admission desk.
+Large print guides for selected exhibitions and visitor guides and floor plans are available at the Museum through the admission desk.
 Large print Visitor Guides and Floor plans are also available online.

 CIBC Discovery Gallery, Level 2